 One of the most contentious differences between the public and private application processes is their approach to entrance exams and interviews.
 That’s because entrance exams are seen by many as exclusionary practices that limit access to quality education, particularly for children who are already underserved.

 However, entrance exams are still common practice for private schools in South Africa.
-If you’re considering a private school for your child, you should research individual schools to confirm their processes, which are likely to include school open day attendance, testing dates and even entrance interviews.
+If you’re considering a private school for your child, you should research individual schools to confirm their processes, which are likely to include:

-Fortunately, online high schools generally follow the example of public institutions when it comes to entrance tests.
+Fortunately, online high schools generally follow the example of public institutions when it comes to entrance exams.
 UCT Online High School doesn’t ask learners to sit an entrance exam or interview.

 Application timelines